jlad26/bulk-attachment-download/readme.md

 Probably because you are using the standard Windows zip facility, which will not work.
 Try 7-Zip instead.

+### Why does Chrome block my downloads?

+You may find that Google Chrome gives you a warning and asks you to confirm if you want to download the file.
+This is standard behaviour for Google Chrome because the file is a zip file (more info [here](https://support.google.com/chrome/answer/6261569?hl=en)).

 ### What filters are available?

 * `jabd_max_files_size`.
 Max download file size limit is set in the plugin settings in Settings > Media,